-Four performance goals have been adopted for this program.
-Successful grants are those that show the greatest promise of enhancing the attainment of these four performance goals, as well as, having meaningful and measurable program goals developed for their specific program.
+Four state-wide performance goals have been adopted for this program.
+Successful grants are those that show the greatest promise supporting the state-wide performance goals through meaningful and measurable program goals developed for their specific program.

 OKLAHOMA STATE DEPARTMENT OF EDUCATION 21st CCLC GOALS AND OBJECTIVES